-pro pens the Set password window that helps you to enter the password needed for the configuration of le encryption.
+pro pens the Set password window that helps you to enter the password needed for the configuration of the encryption.
 Encrypting the configuration profiles makes unauthorized access more difficult to do this, perform the following steps: When you are changing an existing password, enter the existing password in the Old password field.
 To display the password in plain text instead of (asterisks), mark the Display content checkbox.
 In the New password field, enter the password.
 To display the password in plain text instead of (asterisks), mark the Display content checkbox.
-Mark the Save configuration afterwards checkbox to use encryption also for the "Selected" configuration profile in the non-volatile memory (NVM) and in the external memory. ote: If a maximum of one configuration profile is stored in the non-volatile memory (NVM) of the page this function only.
-Before adding additional configuration profiles, decide for or device, then use this function only.
-Before adding additional configuration profiles, decide for or against permanently activated configuration encryption in the device.
-Save additional configuration profiles either unencrypted or encrypted with the same password.

-er unencrypted or encrypted with the same password. • placing a device with an encrypted configuration profile, for example due to an device, then perform the following steps: Restart t he new device and assign the IP parameters.
-Open the Basic Settings > Load/Save dialog on the new device. , , the configuration profile in the new device.
+Mark the Save configuration afterwards checkbox to use encryption also for the "Selected" configuration profile in the non-volatile memory (NVM) and in the external memory.
+Nc ote: If a maximum of one configuration profile is stored in the non-volatile memory (NVM) of the oronies entrer unerrorypted or endrypted with the same password.
+If you are replacing a device with an encrypted configuration profile, for example due to an noperable device, then perform the following steps: Restart the new device and assign the IP parameters.
+Open the Basic Settings > Load/Save dialog on the new device. ☐ Encrypt the configuration profile in the new device.
 See above.
-Enter the same password you he inoperable device.
-Install th e external memory from the inoperable device in the new device.
-During the he new device.
-The next system startup, the device loads the configuration profile with the settings of the le device from the external memory.
-The device copies the settings into the volatile (RAM) and into the non-volatile memory (NVM).
+Enter the same password you used in the inoperable device.
+Install the external memory from the inoperable device in the new device.
+Restart the new device.
+During the next system startup, the device loads the configuration profile with the settings of the inoperable device from the external memory.
+The device copies the settings into the volatile memory (RAM) and into the non-volatile memory (NVM).